 - Teaching tips like providing positive feedback, how to engage students in discussions and deeper thought, focusing on the learning goal and much more

 We highly recommend that all volunteers attend their scheduled, in-person training session facilitated by our staff.
-If that’s not possible, you can participate in the JA-in-a-Day program, our online training.
-Just click on the appropriate video — elementary or middle school.
-Each runs 45 minutes and covers pertinent information for volunteers.
+If that’s not possible, you can participate in our online training.

-With the help of our volunteers, Junior Achievement-Rocky Mountain, Inc. reaches more than 105,000 students annually.
+With the help of our volunteers, Junior Achievement-Rocky Mountain, Inc. reaches more than 125,000 elementary, middle and high school students annually.
 We do this through relevant and innovative curriculum brought to life through volunteers just like you.
-You’ll see from the samples below that we encourage students of all ages to think for themselves, apply basic skills and solve problems.
-And remember, JA staff provides you with training and guidance that makes teaching easy.
 If you’d like to see complete details, just visit our curriculum section of this web site.